-In alignment with our current Strategic Plan, "In Pursuit of Excellence," and the Board of Governors' (BOG) 2025 Strategic Plan, USF is committed to serving our communities both on- and off-campus.
-Our plan includes goals around student success, faculty excellence, community partnerships and engagement, fostering a community for learning and discovery, and prioritizing a strong financial base.
-These goals drive decision-making at USF and position the institution as a powerful engine of prosperity for the future that will drive our pursuit to become a Top-25 public research institution.

-In support of our continued commitment to student success, USF continues to prioritize access, success, and social mobility for our talented student body, fueling a pipeline of world-class talent for Florida's employers and beyond.
-In alignment with the Board of Governors Statement of Free Expression and a commitment to civil discourse as endorsed by the USF Board of Trustees, USF is dedicated to presenting and encouraging a balanced diversity of opinions in classrooms and scholarly work while, at the same time, promoting critical thinking in preparing our students to succeed as thoughtful, civicminded leaders.
-Student success is further enhanced through our ongoing dedication to faculty excellence in research and innovation to address significant global problems and Florida's most pressing challenges.
-We are a destination of choice and a collaborative community of talented faculty, staff, and students - promoting access and growth in a dynamic workplace and learning environment while promoting lifelong learning and strengthening Florida's goal of being a Top-10 global economy.
+With three campuses in Tampa, St. Petersburg, and Sarasota-Manatee, along with our unique intellectual assets, we are committed to student success, faculty excellence, community partnerships and engagement, fostering a community for learning and discovery, and prioritizing a strong financial base.
+These goals drive decision-making at USF and position the institution as a powerful engine of prosperity for the future that will drive our pursuit to become a Top 25 public research institution.
+USF prioritizes the success of our talented student body, fueling a pipeline of world-class talent for Florida's employers and beyond.
+In alignment with the Board of Governors Statement of Free Expression and a commitment to civil discourse as endorsed by the USF Board of Trustees, USF is dedicated to presenting and encouraging a balanced diversity of opinions in classrooms and scholarly work while, at the same time, promoting critical thinking in preparing our students to succeed as thoughtful, civic-minded leaders.
+Student success is further enhanced through our commitment to faculty excellence in research and innovation to address significant global problems and Florida's most pressing challenges.
+We are a destination of choice and a dynamic community of talented faculty, staff, and students - advancing Florida's economy, producing world-class talent, and driving innovation.